The story of Fingerprinting Express – Then & Now

 The couple relocated Fingerprinting Express to a central location in the Reno Costco Shopping Center, with easy access off the U.S. 395 freeway as well as to Reno-Tahoe International Airport.
 And they began strategizing a way to franchise their business.

 Becoming the gold standard in its field

 Under Monica and Dave’s management, Fingerprinting Express has developed into the gold standard of its industry, with thorough knowledge of FBI and state fingerprint-processing procedures.
-They also had an ace in the hole: One of their employees had worked 17 years as a technician with the state of Nevada’s fingerprinting repository, and 17 years with the FBI’s fingerprinting division as an analyst.
-With 34 years of hands-on expertise in the field, this employee was able to educate Monica and Dave on the finest points of governmental policies and procedures on fingerprinting.
+Monica and Dave reached out to sources and educated themselves on the finest points of governmental policies and procedures on fingerprinting.
 Fingerprinting Express became so highly regarded in its field that some state agencies have used the business to beta (real-world) test their programs before implementing them widely.

 Monica and Dave also expanded Becky’s one-stop shop concept by adding even more services for customers needing background checks and other security-related needs.
-These include photocopy and fax services, secure paper shredding, money orders (to pay state and federal agencies for background-check fees), and — finally — drug testing.
-Using a local laboratory for the testing, Monica lowered drug-testing rates from those charged by competitors that mail off specimens, and also provided customers with same-day results.
+These include Notary Public services, photocopy and fax services, and — finally — secure paper shredding.
+Using exclusive systems, Monica added additional background check offerings that render results in hours opposed to weeks and was able to lower fees from those charged by competitors.

 With a streamlined system in place — with inside knowledge of the process and requirements of fingerprinting at all governmental levels, and with contracts and vendors unsurpassed in their field — Fingerprinting Express saw its revenue skyrocket.
 In 2014, Monica and Dave began offering Fingerprinting Express franchises for sale.